AlexsLemonade/alsf-scpca/scripts/README.md

 This includes `ref_mito`, `ref_fasta_index`, `assay_ontology_term_id`, and `submitter_cell_types_file`.

 3. `add-celltype-fields-scpca-meta.py`: This script specifically updates existing `scpca-meta.json` files in the `checkpoints/celltype` directory.
-For any libraries that have been processed through `scpca-nf v0.6.2` or earlier, the `scpca-meta.json` files created for cell type annotation are modified to include the most up-to-date reference file names.
+For any libraries that have been processed through `scpca-nf v0.6.2` or earlier, the `scpca-meta.json` files created for cell type annotation are modified to include the current reference file names.
 This includes ensuring that the entries for `singler_model_file` and `cellassign_reference_file` reflect the file names stored in the ScPCA project cell type metadata.